 1950:

-Disney's Treasure Island - starring Robert Newton in the role of Long John Silver & based on the book by Robert Louis Stevenson - is released in the U.S. and the U.K. It is the first Disney live-action film without any animation (although Walt Disney's original plan was to make the movie as a full-length cartoon).
+A young boy named Jim gets caught up with Long John Silver in search of the buried treasure of the buccaneer Captain Flint.
+Treasure Island is the first Disney live-action film without any animation (although Walt Disney's original plan was to make the movie as a full-length cartoon).
 Treasure Island is also the first Disney film to be shot in England.
 The decision to film in there, rather than the West Indian setting of the story, was financially motivated.
 Sales of Disney product had stockpiled a large sum of money in the UK - whose laws prevented their pounds sterling from being exchanged totally into American dollars - so the studio decided to use the frozen funds to make the film in England.
-Also released is the True-Life Adventure Beaver Valley.

 2002: